-(firms in Regions 1 and 2).
+The strength of this effect depends on how large the slope parameter v_b , with a higher slope leading to stronger loan supply effects.
+As a result, when the bank lending channel is sufficiently strong, the model can imply a higher responsiveness of borrowing among loan-dependent firms (firms in Regions 1 and 2).
 Figure 9 reports the (cross-sectional) average elasticity of the borrowing, investment, and the loan share to interest rate shocks.
-These averages are computed separately for loan-dependent firms (Regions 1 and 2) and bond-financed firms (Region 3).45 This graph shows that, for a sufficiently strong bank lending channel, the interest rate elasticity of borrowing among loan-dependent firms can fall below that of firms which only rely on bond financing.
+These averages are computed separately for loan-dependent firms (Regions 1 and 2) and bond-financed firms (Region 3).
+This graph shows that, for a sufficiently strong bank lending channel, the interest rate elasticity of borrowing among loan-dependent firms can fall below that of firms which only rely on bond financing.

-IV.D.ii Relationship to the findings of Section III.B
+4.4.2 Relationship to the Findings of Section 3.2

-These cross-sectional predictions line up with the empirical findings of Section III.B as follows.
+These cross-sectional predictions line up with the empirical findings of Sect.
+3.2 as follows.

 Predictions 1 and 1' In both the data and model, borrowing declines in response to a rate hike.
-Moreover, the data suggest that borrowing among bank-dependent firms declines somewhat less in the short-run, though the difference is not statistically significant, and economically relatively small (only about a quarter of the average response).
+Moreover, the data suggest that borrowing among bank-dependent firms declines somewhat less in the short run, though the difference is not statistically significant and economically relatively small (only about a quarter of the average response).

 Without bank lending channel (Prediction 1), the model indicates that borrowing should decline substantially less than among bond-financed firms.
 Prediction 1' suggests that this gap should vanish with a stronger bank lending channel.
-The empirical results would thus be consistent with a version of the model where a bank lending channel exists ($\gamma'b(.) > 0$), but is relative small.
+The empirical results would thus be consistent with a version of the model where a bank lending channel exists $(\gamma'b(.) > 0)$, but is relative small.

 Prediction 2 In both the data and model, higher rates lead to a decline in investment.
-Moreover, consistent with the data, prediction 2 indicates that the effect is stronger among firms with high loan shares (i.e. Regions 1 and 2) than among firms with low loan shares (i.e. Region 3).
+Moreover, consistent with the data, prediction 2 indicates that the effect is stronger among firms with high loan shares (i.e., Regions 1 and 2) than among firms with low loan shares (i.e., Region 3).